-The environmental analysis shows that while the proposed alternatives would realign the road into an area of the park that is currently undeveloped, it would also restore a nearly equal area from an existing transportation use back to natural conditions.
-Both the new alignments and the restored area provide equal quality wildlife habitat, rare plant and prairie habitat, and scenic qualities.
+While the proposed alternatives would realign the road into an area of the park that is currently undeveloped, it would also restore a nearly equal area from an existing transportation use back to natural conditions by obliterating and restoring the abandoned Cattle Point Road alignment.
+Both the proposed alternative alignments and the restored alignment provide equal quality wildlife habitat, rare plant and prairie habitat, and scenic qualities.
 The area of park incorporated into a transportation use would be minimal.
 Overall, alternative B would involve a net increase of about 0.9 acres of road pavement, alternative C would involve a net reduction of about 0.9 acres of road pavement (above ground), and alternative D would involve 0 net increase/reduction of road pavement (above ground) in the park.